 “I wasn’t just disappointed in God… I was mad at God… and I remember the date, time, situation, and reason.
-It was December 9, 1999 and we had just landed in Dallas from our first term as missionaries in Kenya.
-My husband called my family in Arkansas and found out that my Dad had died two days earlier and we were only now learning about his death.
-I told God I was angry… I had given Him 2 hard years on the mission field and He couldn’t give me two days?”
+It was December X, XXXX and we had just landed in Dallas from our first term as missionaries in XXXXX.
+My husband called my family in XXXXXXXX and found out that my Dad had died two days earlier and we were only now learning about his death.
+I told God I was angry… I had given Him two hard years on the mission field and He couldn’t give me two days?”

 “Then I looked around the airport at all the people there knowing that tragedies like mine happen all the time… and life goes on.
 I slowly began to realize that I may have missed my Dad, but my Dad didn’t miss heaven!!”